-Thursdays (Funk night): Fuck music is becoming bigger and bigger in Mexico so if you are a fan, Thursday is your day!
+Thursdays (Funk night): Funk music is becoming bigger and bigger in Mexico so if you are a fan, Thursday is your day!

 Saturdays (cumbia): another round of dancing for the week where Don Pato either invites a live cumbia band or plays cumbia all night.
-This is very different with salsa so come over and learn Shakira’s favourite dance!
+This is very different from salsa so come over and learn Shakira’s favorite dance!

 Sundays (reggae): Chill tunes on Sundays but you can also get drunk. 😉

 - General party feel: The place is super big and has a dance floor.
 Everyone comes here as it’s open til the wee hours of the morning